KishorMesh/Generic-Batch-Processor/README.md

 Detailed documentaion about Akka.NET is available at [Akka.NET docs](http://getakka.net/).

 ## Tools / prerequisites
-This course expects the following:
-- You have some programming experience and familiarity with C#
+- You should have some programming experience and familiarity with C#

 ## Author
 Vijaykumar Thombre